lzt68/2021-DSA5101-Machine-Learning-Project/README.md

 Machine Learning Project.pdf : Descripition of the data and the requirement of this project

+bank_name.txt : Description for the features of data, the reference and some details regarding to where the data from are also included.

 "LI ZITIAN-Random Forest-Decision Tree":

 + File1: ...